Music Library Tracker

 With regards to push notifications, I use these to send you a morning summary notification if anything changed the day before i.e. "1 track added, 4 changed, and 0 deleted".
 I will never use push notifications for marketing, spamming, or any other nonsense and I only send the summary once per day if something changed on the previous day.
 I never display anything on the app icon.

 Music Library Tracker contains no advertising, tracking, analytics, or in-app purchases.

-Beyond the fact that we do not want any of your information, we've also submitted a bug report to Apple (rdar://24168798) pointing out that access to the music library does not require user permission (like calendars, contacts, location, and photos do) but definitely should as currently a nefarious developer can access your library without your knowledge.
-Whilst having a permission dialogue would add a bit more complexity to this app, it is our belief that privacy should be more important.
+Beyond the fact that I do not want any of your information, we've also submitted a bug report to Apple (rdar://24168798) pointing out that access to the music library does not require user permission (like calendars, contacts, location, and photos do) but definitely should as currently a nefarious developer can access your library without your knowledge.
+Whilst having a permission dialogue would add a bit more complexity to this app, it is my belief that privacy should be more important.
 Hopefully this will be addressed by Apple in a future version of iOS.

 UPDATE: Our campaign was successful and iOS 10 now requires a permission box before allowing access to the media library.
 Music Library Tracker has been updated to support this and I are very happy to have been able to improve privacy for iOS users around the world.